 An empty enclosure makes for a bored and stressed carpet chameleon, reducing its quality of life.
 Keep your pet relaxed and engaged with its environment with the strategic use of décor items that encourage it to exercise natural behaviors!

-You will need plenty of vines, thin branches, and foliage to decorate your terrarium.
+You will want plenty of vines, thin branches, and foliage to decorate your terrarium.
 Live plants are preferable to artificial plants because of the way they help with humidity.
-Arrange your décor in such a way that the chameleon has somewhere to hide as needed, with an open area under the heat lamp for basking.
+Arrange your décor in such a way that the chameleon has somewhere to hide as needed, with an open area under the lighting for basking.

 What to feed to a carpet chameleon